The University of Florida post-bachelor’s Doctor of Audiology degree program is a campus-based program that:

-The student achievement outcomes described below are for the Au.D. education program, and are reported as averages over a three-year span based on combined data from the 2015-2016, 2016-2017 and 2017-2018 academic years.
+The student achievement outcomes described below are for the Doctor of Audiology program in Communication Sciences and Disorders education program, and are reported as averages over a three-year span based on combined data from the 2017-2018, 2018-2019, and 2019-2020 academic years.

 - Program Completion Rates

-In the reporting period 2017-2018, 8 out of 8 students completed the program, and all of them did so in the expected time frame.
-Thus, the three-year average for completing the program in the expected time frame was 100%.
+In the reporting period, 25 students completed the program, and 25 of them did so in the expected time frame.
+Thus, the three-year average for completing the program in the expected time frame is 100%.

 - Praxis Exam Pass Rates

-In the reporting period 2017-2018, 8 students reported Praxis examination results to the program.
-Of the 8 students, 8 attained passing scores.
-Thus, the three-year average for passing the Praxis was 96.43%.
-All of the passing scores were on the first attempt at the exam.
+In the reporting period, 25 students reported Praxis examination results to the program.
+Of the 25 students, 23 attained passing scores on their first attempt at the Exam.
+Thus, the three-year average for passing the Praxis is 100%.
+The average score for all test-takers (including 2 second attempts) on the examination was 180.1.

 - Employment Rates in the Profession

-In the reporting period 2017-2018, employment information was available for 8 graduates of the program.
-All of these graduates reported being employed as audiologists.
-Thus, the three-year average for employment in the profession was 100%.
+In the reporting period, employment information was available for 25 graduates of the program.
+All of these graduates, 25 reported being employed as audiologists.
+Thus, the three-year average for employment in the profession is 100%.

 The entry-level doctoral (Au.D.) education program in audiology at the University of Florida is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850; 800-498-2071 or 301-296-5700.